VeronikaRuliskova/help/docs/creating-sms-campaign.md

 It is simple to create and send Bulk SMS campaign and generate revenues with low operational costs.

 You can also create and send Bulk SMS campaigns via our [SMS modules](https://www.bulkgate.com/en/sms-module/) or our [APIs.](https://www.bulkgate.com/en/developers/sms-api/)

+## How do I create SMS campaign?
+To create SMS campaign:
+1. Click SMS in the menu
+2. Click Create campaign
+3. Select SMS – Bulk SMS campaign
+4. Enter a name for your campaign
+5. Click Create campaign